Council for National Security: Political motivations and objectives

 In a statement on 21 September, the Council stated its reasons for taking power, and gave a commitment to restore democratic government within one year.
 The statement described the coup as a “brief intervention in order to restore peace, unity, and justice in the country.”

 The reasons given for the coup were:

 The statement continued: “The Council’s intervention has no other aim than to strengthen democracy through democratic reforms, including the holding of generally-accepted free and fair elections.
 Leaving the country under protracted political uncertainty, on the other hand, would eventually erode people’s trust and confidence in the very foundations of democracy.”

 The 2006 coup was followed by increased divisiveness in Thai society, leading to many more lese majeste cases despite the king's expressed wish that these be decreased.
 By late 2011, the United Nations and United States and other western countries had expressed extreme concerns over the lese majeste laws and lack of protection of human rights in the kingdom.

 Decisions and future

 The junta pledged to appoint a civilian government, step aside, reinstate human rights, hold elections within a year, and not change key Thaksin-government policies like universal healthcare and microcredit village funds.
-The junta later appointed retired General Surayud Chulanont as Premier, changed its name to the Council for National Security and institutionalized its power in the Interim Constitution, lifted their ban on political gatherings (but only for "constructive debates"), and moved the date of elections to 17 months.
-The CNS spent the months after the coup finishing off the destruction of deposed Premier Thaksin Shinawatra.
+The junta later appointed retired General Surayud Chulanont as Premier, changed its name to the Council for National Security and institutionalized its power in the Interim Constitution, lifted their ban on political gatherings (but only for “constructive debates”), and moved the date of elections to 17 months.

+In recent years, Thailand’s political landscape has seen significant changes.
+The Move Forward Party (MFP) and Pheu Thai Party have emerged as major political forces.
+In the 2023 elections, the MFP claimed victory, signaling a shift away from military-backed rule.
+However, challenges remain, including potential legal hurdles and the influence of the military and royalist establishment.